-In August 2003, a customer alleged unsuitability of investments.
-The alleged transgressions taking place between 2001 and 2003.
+- In August 2003, a customer alleged that Christopher Jorgensen recommended unsuitable investments.
 This case was settled for $37,000 in damages.

-In October 2011, a customer alleged excessive commissions.
+- In October 2011, a customer alleged that Christopher Jorgensen charged them excessive commissions.
 This case was settled for $25,430 in damages.

-In January 2012, he was discharged from his position at Raymond James following allegations of exercising discretion in a customer account without the proper authorization.
+- In January 2012, Christopher Jorgensen was discharged from his position at Raymond James following allegations of exercising discretion in a customer account without the proper authorization.

-In April 2017, he was discharged from his position at Summit Brokerage Services following allegations that he instructed a customer not to respond to a FINRA inquiry.
+- In April 2017, Christopher Jorgensen was discharged from his position at Summit Brokerage Services following allegations that he instructed a customer not to respond to a FINRA inquiry.

-In May 2017, he was barred by FINRA from acting as a securities broker in any fashion due to allegations that he failed to comply with a FINRA investigation.
+- In May 2017, Christopher Jorgensen was barred by FINRA from acting as a securities broker in any fashion due to allegations that he failed to comply with a FINRA investigation.

-In October 2017, a customer alleged unsuitable investments, excessive trading, and failure to follow instructions.
+- In October 2017, a customer alleged that Christopher Jorgensen recommended unsuitable investments, excessively traded their account, and failed to follow instructions.
 This case was settled for $10,000 in damages.

-In April 2018, a customer alleged unauthorized trading, excessive trading, and over-concentration.
+- In April 2018, a customer alleged that Christopher Jorgensen executed unauthorized trades, executed excessive trades, and over-concentrated their account.
 This case was settled for $70,000 in damages.

+Many investors are unaware of the legal recourse available to them after losing money due to securities broker fraud and/or negligence.
+The truth is that investors who have lost money in this fashion may actually be entitled to damages.
 Oakes & Fosher dedicates its entire legal practice to helping investors across the nation.
 If you, or someone you know, have lost money investing with Christopher Jorgensen, please contact Oakes & Fosher for a free and private consultation.
+Oakes & Foser handles cases on a contingency basis, which means there are no fees charged unless we collect for you.